 Lobstering is done year-round off the coast of Maine by the 6000 plus lobstermen mostly working out of small coastal communities.
 But is there a lobster season?
 Is there a best time of year to buy Maine lobster?
 In general, the best lobsters can be caught before Memorial Day or after Labor Day than anytime in between.
 But this does not always hold true.
 Mother Nature does not always cooperate.
 As any New Englander knows the weather is highly unpredictable.
-Live lobsters are subject to seasonal changes affecting supply and demand.
+Live lobsters are subject to seasonal changes and government regulations affecting supply and demand.

 What is the Best Time of Year To Buy Lobster?